Greetings & well met! I’m Ailene.

 Ailene Cuthbertson is an artist, creativity coach, and founder of Old Mountain Art, creating romantic fantasy fine art for modern-day romantics who want their home to feel as fantastic as their mind.

 A bookworm and escaper into stories from a young age, Ailene believes in the power of storytelling and exploring the wonder of imaginary worlds.
 Not only for entertainment, but as a timeless connection to culture, myths, and legends—because stories help people see themselves and their place in the world.
 In setting free her own imaginary stories, worlds, and muses in the form of light-filled, painterly images, Ailene hopes they inspire a similar timeless connection.
-And ultimately, remind the viewer of their own magic and the importance of living their own story.
+And ultimately, be the re-enchantment that reminds the viewer of their own magic and the importance of living their own story.

 Ailene was a finalist in the 2018 Emergent award at the New Zealand Art Show and twice, the recipient of the Oriel Hoskins Scholarship to complete her Diploma of Art and Creativity (Honours) through The Learning Connexion.
 Her art has won awards at the Light Space & Time Online Art Gallery and has been a finalist in the Cliftons Art Prize.
 She has shown her work at exhibitions and galleries throughout New Zealand and around the world, and is a regular at the local arts weekend open studio tour.